Geomythology: Fimbulwinter

 "The description of this terrible distortion of the seasons," writes Price, "is remarkably similar to the cycle scientists postulate for the immediate effects of the eruptions."

 South African Horned Serpent

 A horned serpent cave art is known from the La Belle France cave in South Africa, often conflated with the Dingonek.
 It may be based on dicynodont fossils.

+St Patrick's Rock

+There is a legend that St Patrick's Bridge was formed when Irish patron saint Saint Patrick chased the Devil from County Tipperary down to the coast of County Wexford.
+The legend says that the Devil went into the water, with Patrick throwing stones as the Devil swam, (Note: In the legend, Saint Patrick does not follow the Devil into the water as he is unable to swim.) with the arc-shape of the landform being the devil's swimming route.

+The legend also says that St Patrick's Rock is a piece of the Forth Mountain that Saint Patrick threw into the Celtic Sea, though the Forth Mountain is quartzite while St Patrick's Rock is granite.
+The Geological Survey of Ireland considers the legend to be an example of geomythology.

-American West Coast
+American West Coast deluge

 According to J. G Swan (1868), the Makah American Indian people, who occupied the tip of the Olympic Peninsula in Washington State, USA, have an old story of a deluge.
 A long time ago, but not at a very remote period, Swan was informed, a rise of water flowed over fields and meadows, making an island of Cape Flattery.
 The waters receded over a four-day period, leaving Neah Bay dry.
 The waters then returned, and are said to have submerged the entire area, killing many and the rest escaping in canoes, and receding to its normal level in four days.